A permit to import is required for controlled substances & alternatives listed under the Kigali Amendment to the Montreal Protocol.

 Status Amount Ending dates

-The objective of the Stage I of the KIP is to assist the Cook Islands to meet the obligation to freeze HFC consumption by 1 January 2024 and to meet 10% reduction from the baseline level by 1 January 2019.
-Given the project lifespan of the Stage I of the KIP, it is essential to have comprehensive data collection to enable country to prepare the Stage I of the KIP that best suit the country context and need.
+The objective of the Stage I of the KIP is to assist the Cook Islands to meet the obligation to freeze HFC consumption by 1 January 2024 and to meet a 10% reduction from the baseline level by 1 January 2019.
+Given the project lifespan of the Stage I of the KIP, it is essential to have comprehensive data collection to enable the country to prepare the Stage I of the KIP that best suits the country’s context and needs.

 Potential non-investment activities under KIP, which might need to be adjusted in accordance with HFC phase-down funding guidelines, can include but not limited to